J.D., magna cum laude, American University Washington College of Law

 U.S. Court of International Trade

 Stephanie represents clients in antidumping and countervailing duty proceedings.
-She has worked on matters before the U.S. Court of Appeals for the Federal Circuit, the U.S. Court of International Trade (CIT), the U.S. Department of Commerce (DOC), and the U.S. International Trade Commission (USITC).
-Her work involves a broad range of industries, including bearings, glassware, paper, silicomanganese, and shrimp.
-Stephanie also writes on various trade-related issues, including non-tariff barriers, compliance with World Trade Organization (WTO) obligations, and global food prices.
+She has worked on numerous matters before the U.S. Court of Appeals for the Federal Circuit, the U.S. Court of International Trade (CIT), the U.S. Department of Commerce (DOC), and the U.S. International Trade Commission (USITC).
+Her work involves a broad range of industries, including steel products, diamond sawblades, stainless steel flanges, phosphor copper, hardwood plywood, and wood flooring.
+Stephanie has also written on various trade-related issues, including non-tariff barriers, compliance with World Trade Organization (WTO) obligations, and global food prices.

-- Researched a range of issues arising in antidumping and countervailing duty proceedings concerning the existence and extent of dumping and subsidization and material injury determinations.
+- Provides guidance to clients in a variety of industries on issues arising in antidumping and countervailing duty proceedings concerning the existence and extent of dumping and subsidization and material injury determinations.

 - Assisted in editing the Handbook of WTO/GATT Dispute Settlement (Martinus Nijhoff Publishers).